stephenB75/Bytewise-Nutritionist/replit.md

 ## Overview
 ByteWise Nutritionist is a comprehensive Progressive Web App (PWA) for nutrition tracking and meal planning.
 It integrates with the USDA food database to provide accurate nutritional information, offering features like meal logging, calorie tracking, progress analytics, and an achievement system.
 The application is designed for cross-platform compatibility and full PWA capabilities, including PDF export functionality for comprehensive nutrition reports.
 Its vision is to provide a robust, user-friendly tool for personal nutrition management, leveraging modern web technologies for a seamless experience.

-**Current Version: BETA 1.7** - Enhanced fasting timer with detailed progress tracking, comprehensive global cuisine database, and intelligent food recognition covering 50+ ethnic dishes across 10+ cultural food categories.
+**Current Version: BETA 1.8** - Complete mixed dish recognition system with accurate macronutrient profiling for composite foods containing multiple protein, carbohydrate, and fat sources across 60+ international dishes.

 ## User Preferences
 Preferred communication style: Simple, everyday language.